ShararAk/Sentinel1-to-Inteferogeam-Preprocessing/README.md

 ```

-You can view all subswaths of the downloded product, save data as a shapefile, JSON, or CSV and interact with data using a webmap.
-In addition, you can add a polygon to visualize its extent with regards to the data.
+You can view all subswaths of the downloded product, save data as a shapefile, JSON, or CSV.

 ```ruby
  python VisualizeSentinel1.py -I=<S1_image.zip>  -P=<search_polygon.shp>